A Day at the Office¶

 Social Karma (SK) — The Currency of Trust

-SK is not money.
-It cannot be transferred, traded, or purchased.
+SK cannot be transferred, traded, or purchased.
 It is earned by being useful to the community:

 - Mentoring new owners